2022 Mazda MX-30 preview: Rotary-ready freak of the future bucks big batteries

 Those who gripe that all electric vehicles are starting to look the same and follow the same specs should probably take a good look at the Mazda MX-30.

-The automaker on Wednesday confirmed that its MX-30 electric vehicle, which is already available in Europe, is coming to California this fall.
-In its launch form for the U.S., the MX-30 will get a 35.5-kwh lithium-ion battery pack—small in the interest of sustainability, Mazda has said—with a single electric motor driving the front wheels making 144 horsepower and 200 pound-feet of torque.
+The automaker on Wednesday confirmed that its MX-30 electric vehicle, which is already available in Europe, is coming to California this fall, for the 2022 model year.
+In its launch form for the U.S., the 2022 MX-30 EV will get a 35.5-kwh lithium-ion battery pack—small in the interest of sustainability, Mazda has said—with a single electric motor driving the front wheels making 144 horsepower and 200 pound-feet of torque.

-Also waiting in the wings: a Wankel rotary engine, to be installed as a range extender in a model for later introduction.
+Also waiting in the wings: a Wankel rotary engine, to be installed as a range extender in a model for later introduction—due in 2022, for the 2023 model year.

 Mazda didn’t yet reveal what kind of range the MX-30 EV will return in its U.S. guise.
 In Europe it earns a rating on the WLTP standard of 124 miles—likely equating to some amount more than 100 miles on the EPA cycle.
 European versions of the MX-30 do include a heat pump.